-Your first program shall greet the world with a friendly “Hello World!”, what else?
-For that, we will use a KMessageBox and customise one of the buttons.
+Your first program shall greet the world with a friendly “Hello World!”.
+For that, we will use a KMessageBox and customise one of its buttons.

 All the code we need will be in one file,

 main.cpp.
 Create that file with the code below:

 First we need to create a QApplication object.
 This needs to be done exactly once in each program since it is needed for things such as Internationalization.
 It also should be created before any other KDE Framework or Qt object.
 A call to KLocalizedString::setApplicationDomain is required to properly set the translation catalog and must be done before the next step happens.

 The first KDE Framework specific object we create in this program is KAboutData .
 This is the class used to store information about the program such as a short description, authors or license information.
 Pretty much every KDE application should use this class.
 We then call KAboutData::setApplicationData to initialize the properties of the QApplication object.

 Then we come to QCommandLineParser .
 This is the class one would use to specify command line switches to, for example, open the program with a specific file.
 However, in this tutorial, we simply initialise it with the KAboutData object we created so we can use the –version or –author switches.

 Now we’ve done all the necessary setup, we can move on to doing interesting things with our application.
 We’re going to create a popup box but we’re going to customise one of the buttons.
 To do this customisation, we need to use a

 constructor is the text that will appear on the item (in our case, a button).
 Then we have an option of setting an icon for the button but we don’t want one so we just give it